meom-group/DCM/DOC/dcm_rt_manual.md

   # then
   make copyconfig
   # check the makefile for `MACHINE` and other classical points ...
+  # check the CPP.key file for the keys you need.
   make install && make
   ```

+  > You may have some warning or error message when doing `make copyconfig`.
+You can ignore them safely.
   > At this point the NEMO code is ready for use.
   1. Determine the domain decomposition you will test (using MPP_PREP tool)
      This requires the instalation of the `MPP_PREP` tool